rsdoiel/antenna/archives/2025/pacific_2025.29.md

 date: 2025-07-21, from: INSIGHTS ON PBS HAWAIʻI

 <p>During the program, you can phone in a question or leave us a comment on our Youtube.
 INSIGHTS on PBS HAWAIʻI also streams live on pbshawaii.org.
-Panelists are: Ed Sniffen, State Director of Transportation Major James Slaytor, Honolulu Police Dept. Traffic Division Commander Lola Irvin,  Administrator, DOH Chronic Disease Prevention and Health Promotion Division Jon [&#8230;]</p>
+Panelists are: Ed Sniffen, State Director of Transportation Major James Slayter, Honolulu Police Dept. Traffic Division Commander Lola Irvin,  Administrator, DOH Chronic Disease Prevention and Health Promotion Division Jon [&#8230;]</p>
 <p>The post <a href="https://www.pbshawaii.org/danger-on-the-roads-insights-on-pbs-hawai%ca%bbi/">Danger on the Roads &lt;br/&gt;INSIGHTS ON PBS HAWAIʻI</a> appeared first on <a href="https://www.pbshawaii.org">PBS Hawai‘i</a>.</p>